 Get involved with live briefs and projects for real-life clients through the Sunderland Creatives Agency.
 Whether you’re a graphic designer, photographer, illustrator, animator or writer, the agency is a chance for you to gain valuable work experience and build your contacts.
 You’ll also get opportunities to exhibit your work in public spaces, providing you with experience of critically selecting and showcasing work and how to fund exhibition spaces.

 You’ll be introduced to an extensive network of professional contacts, from actors, directors, agents and casting directors.
 They will share their knowledge and experiences with you, supporting you to make your mark as a performer and producer.
 Benefit from sessions including a Commedia Dell'arte masterclass, vocals, creative writing, dance techniques, circus skills and drag artistry.
 You’ll even learn how to pitch ideas and complete funding applications, so you’re industry-ready after graduation.

 Film and Media

-As a Film and Media student, not only will you work alongside staff who are experts in their field, using our fantastic production facilities, you’ll develop and pitch ideas to industry practitioners and undertake work experience opportunities.
+As a Film and Media student, not only will you work alongside staff who are experts in their field, using our fantastic production facilities (including our new Virtual Production facilities), you’ll develop and pitch ideas to industry practitioners and undertake work experience opportunities.
 Our students have worked with the BBC, Capital FM, Sunderland AFC and Tyne Tees Television, and participated in masterclasses delivered by Lord David Puttnam and Leo Pearlman (Fulwell 73).

 Journalism and Communications

-Start your journey in the creative sector by applying for a creative degree today.
-We offer a range of courses here at the University of Sunderland, with subjects including Art and Design, English, Journalism and PR, Media and Performing Arts.
+Become part of the creative industries by studying a creative degree course.
+We offer a range of courses here at the University of Sunderland, with subjects including Art and Design, English, Journalism and Communications, Film and Media and Performance.
 Learn more through our course pages or join us at our next Open Day.